 • Vanderbilt Medical Center

 • New York Blood Center

 • South Texas Regional Blood & Tissue Center

 • KaloCyte, Inc.

-Cellphire is actively seeking partners within industry and academia to evaluate applications for stabilized platelets in a wide range of clinical, therapeutic, and diagnostic fields.
+Cellphire is actively seeking partners within industry and academia to evaluate applications for stabilized cellular therapies in a wide range of clinical, therapeutic, and diagnostic fields.

 To learn more, contact Partner@cellphire.com.